With one of the largest battery packs of a consumer electric vehicle to date…a really long time.

 1440 watts x .7 = 1,008 watts or 1.008 kWh

 200 kw/1.008 kw= 198 hours (8.25 days)

-This roughly aligns with the charging capabilities of the Cadillac Lyriq which the Hummer EV shares the same charging hardware but with half the battery size while weighing 40 percent lighter.
+This roughly aligns with the charging capabilities of the Cadillac Lyriq which the Hummer EV shares the same charging hardware with but just half the battery size (while weighing 40 percent lighter).

 The Hummer EV will come in 3 ranges with presumably different battery sizes, so, extrapolating, these are the total charge times on a regular plug for each from empty to full.